functionalscript/functionalscript/doc/vm-rearchitecture.md

 ## Stage 1: Using a Third-Party JS Engine for Parsing

 Because FunctionalScript is a subset of JavaScript, we can use third-party JavaScript engines to bootstrap our parser, written on FunctionalScript, without circular dependencies.
 In Rust, we only need to implement a generic byte code deserializer that reads byte code and invokes VM API functions.
-We've decided to use [Deno](https://deno.com/) and its [deno_core](https://crates.io/crates/deno_core/) package as a third-party JS engine because it's also written in Rust, has a crate and it's easy to integrate with our project.
+We selected [Deno](https://deno.com/) and its [deno_core](https://crates.io/crates/deno_core/) package as a third-party JS engine because it's also written in Rust, has a crate and it's easy to integrate with our project.

 ```mermaid
 flowchart TB